• Target level of study

 Know-how and skills

-• creative breeding and seed production methods.
+• methods of creative selection and seed production.

-• plant experimentation in southern countries.
+• plant experimentation in the countries of the South.

 .